Machynlleth

-Machynlleth (/cy/) is a market town, community and electoral ward in Powys, Wales and within the historic boundaries of Montgomeryshire.
+Machynlleth (/cy/) is a market town, community and electoral ward in Powys, Wales, and within the historic boundaries of Montgomeryshire.
 It is in the Dyfi Valley at the intersection of the A487 and the A489 roads.
-At the 2001 Census it had a population of 2,147, rising to 2,235 in 2011.
+It has a population of 2,098 (2024 mid-year estimate).
+At the 2001 Census it had a population of 2,147, rising to 2,235 in 2011 and falling slightly to 2,163 in 2021.
 It is sometimes referred to colloquially as Mach.

 Machynlleth was the seat of Owain Glyndŵr's Welsh Parliament in 1404, and as such claims to be the "ancient capital of Wales".
 However, it has never held any official recognition as a capital.
 It applied for city status in 2000 and 2002, but was unsuccessful.
 It is twinned with Belleville, Michigan.

 Machynlleth hosted the National Eisteddfod in 1937 and 1981.
+The town falls within the catchment area and is involved in the 2027 Maldwyn Meirionnydd National Eisteddford to be held in nearby Glanytwymyn.

 Toponymy

-The origin of the name Machynlleth derives from maes [field, plain] and Cynllaith.
-The ending 's' of maes is the cause of the 'c' of Cynllaith becoming 'ch': maes cynllaith > machynlleth reflecting a standard phonological development in Welsh.
+The origin of the name Machynlleth derives from ma [field, plain] and Cynllaith.